Exploring how soil, food, and gut microbiomes interact to support sustainable health.

 Healthier food supply

-Concrete recommendations on how to modify agricultural practices to generate healthier soils and crops; importantly, these changes will also indirectly enhance water quality, climate migration, and biodiversity
+Concrete recommendations on how to modify agricultural practices to generate healthier soils and crops; importantly, these changes will also indirectly enhance water quality, climate

 Change in the framing of the agricultural value chain